 In March 2009 we amended the Revolving Credit Facility to increases the portion of the portfolio that can be invested in "CCC" rated investments in return for an increased interest rate and expedited amortization.
-As a result of these transactions, we expect to have additional cushion under our Borrowing Base (as defined below) that will allow us to better manage our capital in times of declining asset prices and market dislocation.
-If we are not able to obtain new sources of financing, however, we expect our portfolio will gradually de-lever as principal payments are received, which may negatively impact our net investment income and ability to pay dividends.
+As a result of these transactions, it was expected that we would have additional cushion under our Borrowing Base (as defined below) that would allow us to better manage our capital in times of declining asset prices and market dislocation.
+If we continue to be unable to obtain new sources of financing, however, we expect our portfolio will gradually de-lever as principal payments are received, which may negatively impact our net investment income and ability to pay dividends.

-At May 31, 2009 and February 28, 2009, we had \$57.8 million and \$59.0 million in borrowings under the Revolving Facility, respectively.
+At August 31, 2009 and February 28, 2009, we had \$49.6 million and \$59.0 million in borrowings under the Revolving Facility, respectively.
 The actual amount that may be outstanding at any given time (the "Borrowing Base") is dependent upon the amount and quality of the collateral securing the Revolving Facility.
-Our Borrowing Base was \$58.6 million at May 31, 2009 versus \$59.9 million at February 28, 2009.
+Our Borrowing Base was \$35.1 million at August 31, 2009 versus \$59.9 million at February 28, 2009.
 The decline in our Borrowing Base during this period is mainly attributable to the decline in the value of the pledged collateral and the downgrade of certain public ratings or private credit estimates of the pledged collateral.

 For purposes of determining the Borrowing Base, most assets are assigned the values set forth in our most recent quarterly report filed with the SEC.
-Accordingly, the May 31, 2009 Borrowing Base relies upon the valuations set forth in the annual report for the year ended February 28, 2009.
+Accordingly, the August 31, 2009 Borrowing Base relies upon the valuations set forth in the May 31, 2009 quarterly report.
 The valuations presented in this quarterly report will not be incorporated into the Borrowing Base until after this report is filed with the SEC.